darinz/DL/11_Optimization/01_mixed_precision_training.md

         self.optimizer.zero_grad()
 ```
+> **Code Walkthrough:**
+> - Converts input to FP16 for the forward pass.
+> - Scales the loss to avoid underflow, then unscales gradients after backward pass.
+> - Checks for overflow (infinite or NaN gradients) and skips the optimizer step if detected.
+> - This manual approach is educational, but most users should use PyTorch AMP for simplicity and safety.

 *This class demonstrates manual loss scaling and overflow detection for mixed precision training.*

 ### 2. PyTorch Automatic Mixed Precision (AMP)